-Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud Platform to use.
+Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud to use.

 create a project.

-<partnername>-datasetas your projectID.
+YOUR_ORGANIZATION-datasetas your projectID.

-- Complete the project info form.
+- Complete the project info form that the Google Cloud Marketplace team sends you.

 Google: Partner Manager